crzndx/AMOS-SS14-Group-3/README.md

 We hope to learn from this project about Agile Methods and Open Source.

-"The journey is the goal" - Confucius
+> "The journey is the goal" - Confucius

-#SolypManagemendDashboard V1.0
+#SolypManagementDashboard V1.0

 ##Prerequisites
 * Windows 8 (does not work with older version)